thycotic/ac-docs/getting-started/add-servers.md

 1. On the target server, click Start, type “PowerShell”, and then click on “Windows PowerShell”.
 1. In the PowerShell window, navigate to the location where the scripts were stored.
 1. Type “WindowsPrep.ps1” and press Enter.

+### Adding a Windows Server

+For a Windows server, enter its hostname or its static IP, the RDP port if needed and the domain name that might have been set up.

+Select __Use already registered account credentials__ option if the server you are adding uses already stored credentials, which you used in the past for other servers.
+Choose the server with the same credentials from the dropdown menu that appears below.

+Select __Register new account credentials__ option to enter credentials for the new server.
+Root credentials are required for remote account management (privileges, keys) and system configuration.
+It is a very common practice if you are also using tools like Chef, Puppet, Ansible etc.

 ## Linux Server